 (b) any instrument under section 59(5), (6) or (7); and

-[(c) deleted
+[(c) deleted]

 (d) any instrument varying or revoking an instrument referred to in paragraph (a) or (b).

 (3) It is a sufficient compliance with the requirements of subsection (1) or (2) if the Minister enters a copy of the title, special prospecting authority or instrument in the register.